 - In the luxury business vehicle stakes, Audi have signalled 2020 releases across several of their model ranges.

 - For those thinking of the environment, there is news worth noting in the electric vehicle market.
 Several manufacturers are active in the EV market and that now includes Porsche with their 2020 Taycan – the German manufacturer’s first EV.

 Jade Car Loans offers cheap car finance for all types of vehicles - petrol, diesel, electric and hybrid models for both business and private buyers, so call us for a quote.

 The Lending Scene

-We operated ‘business as usual’ throughout the crisis but did note issues with lenders in the early stages as they responded to calls for payment deferrals and other issues.
+We operated ‘business as usual’ throughout the crisis but did note issues with lenders in the early stages as they responded to calls for payment deferrals and other issues related to hire purchase cars.
 But the situation has improved and many of the vast number of banks and lenders that we are accredited with are offering great deals on motor vehicle finance.

-We’re being positive and our consultants continue to work hard to secure our customers the cheapest car finance deals available.
+We’re being positive and our consultants continue to work hard to secure our customers the cheapest car finance deals, including competitive business car loan rates, available.

-While some businesses may be holding back and taking the cautious approach many others are acting on their investment and motor vehicle purchase plans to move their business forward and capture the best of the offers and opportunities available.
+While some businesses, including those looking for a sole trader car loan, may be holding back and taking the cautious approach, many others are acting on their investment and motor vehicle purchase plans to move their business forward and capture the best of the offers and opportunities available.